-This Cajun Blackening Seasoning Recipe will be the only the first spice blend in a series of homemade spice / seasoning mixes on Flavor Mosaic, and will provide a zesty kick of Creole flavor for Mardi Gras without being overly salty.
+This Cajun Blackening Seasoning Recipe will be the first spice blend in a series of homemade spice / seasoning mixes on Flavor Mosaic and will provide a zesty kick of Creole flavor for Mardi Gras without being overly salty.
 Use it on your favorite chicken and fish dishes, including salads, tacos, sandwiches, wraps, etc.

 In this recipe, you will learn how to:

 - Make your own amazing tasting Cajun Blackening Seasoning Recipe in only 5 minutes;

 - Save money by not buying prepackaged seasoning mixes;

 - Reduce the artificial preservatives and chemicals in the food you eat by making your own seasoning mixes.

 - Substitute your own spices in the pantry instead of a prepackaged cajun blackened seasoning mix.

 - Know which recipes you can make using this Cajun Blackening Seasoning recipe.

 I have been wanting to share homemade seasoning mixes for some time.
 This is the first in what I hope to be a number of homemade spice blends.
 After all, making your own seasoning mixes with a mosaic of flavors is one of the goals of Flavor Mosaic.